Huvudinnehåll

 The hydrological research unit is engaged in numerous research projects, commissioned work and continuous development of the SMHI work-flow for hydrological forecasts and assessments.
 The work is often user-driven and performed in collaboration with external partners in Sweden, Europe or other parts of the world.

 In addition, we produce open data from our computational systems and open source codes for hydrological modelling.
-The unit also has a number of areas that are in scientific focus.
+The unit also has a number of specific scientific focus.

 The hydrological research unit has commissions at national and international levels, including IAHS, International Association of Hydrological Sciences, NHF, Nordic Association of Hydrology and SHR, The Swedish Hydrological Council.